ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 This section provides details on on to implement AT-TLS security.
 To provide secure HTTP (https) sessions to client browsers, VIRTEL uses the Application Transparent Transport Layer Security (AT-TLS) feature of z/OS Communication Server.
 AT-TLS is included with z/OS V1R7 and later releases.

 AT-TLS allows socket applications to access encrypted sessions by invoking system SSL within the transport layer of the TCP/IP stack.
 A Policy Agent task decides which connections are to use AT-TLS, and provides system SSL configuration for those connections.
 Virtel continues to send and receive clear text over the socket, but data sent over the network is encrypted and protected by system SSL.
-The supported protocols are TLS, SSLv3, and SSLv2.

-.. warning:: Higher CPU usgage will result in the TCP/IP address space if this feature is used without the services of a hardware Crypto Card.
+.. warning:: Higher CPU usage will result in the TCP/IP address space if this feature is used without the services of a hardware Crypto Card.

 .. index::
    pair: AT-TLS Secure Session; Installation